w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ### Ranking System

-So how exactly does this ranking system work?

 To prevent a small group of participants from gaining effective control over the network, this system will adhere to three main principles:

 - The Fellowship must never have hard power over the network: it cannot change the parameters, conduct rescues or move assets.
-Their only power in governance resides in the ability to reduce the effective timeline on which a referendum takes place.
+Their only power in governance resides in the ability to reduce the effective timeline on which a referendum takes place through [whitelisting](#whitelisting).
 - The Fellowship weights those with a higher rank more in the aggregate opinion, however the weight should not be so high as to make a small number of higher members’ opinions be insurmountable when compared to a coherent opinion coming from lower-ranked membership.